 Of course, one of the top things to do in Nashville is to visit the Grand Ole Opry in downtown Nashville.

 The Grand Ole Opry began as a radio show in 1925.
-It was this show that is credited with Nashville’s country music claim to fame and its recognition as the “Country Music Capital of the World.”
+This show is credited with Nashville’s country music claim to fame and its recognition as the “Country Music Capital of the World.”

 Every country music fan dreams of visiting the Grand Ole Opry house thanks to the hosts of country performers that have graced its stage.